-If the charges are upheld, the panel has the power to impose penalties reflecting the severity of the offence.
+If the charges are upheld, the panel has the power to impose penalties reflecting the severity of the offence at Formal Stage 1.
 Such penalties may include reprimands, fines, restrictions, exclusions from College (College events) or community service.
+Students will also be required to cover the costs of making good any damage caused.